Amsterdam/design-system/packages/css/src/components/form-error-list/README.md

 This component adds the error count to the document title, in line with [GOV.UK guidelines for informing users about validation errors](https://design-system.service.gov.uk/patterns/validation/#how-to-tell-the-user-about-validation-errors).

+## Focus on initial render

+This component receives focus on initial render.
+This allows keyboard users to quickly navigate to the errors in the form.
+Note: this functionality has been disabled on this page, to prevent unexpected focus behaviour.

 ## Relevant WCAG requirements

 Pay extra attention to these parts: